The day has finally arrived, the start of your cruise vacation! Everyone is excited and wants to get on the ship as quickly and as early as possible.

 9. Don’t carry-on big luggage

 Even though your larger suitcase may fit through the scanner, it may take longer at security and can be a pain to lug around while you wait for your cabin to be ready, which can take hours.
-Your embarkation will be a lot easier without trying to juggle all your stuff and lugagge.
+Your embarkation will be a lot easier without trying to juggle all your stuff and luggage.

-10. Pack must haves in your carry-on
+10. Pack must-haves in your carry-on

 This is an important tip, pack your carry-on carefully.
-Not only do you need to make sure you have all your important documents and valuables, it needs to have anything you need until your luggage is delivered to your cabin, which can take several hours.
-Think sandals, bathing suits, or anything else for the start of your cruise.
+Not only do you need to make sure you have all your important documents and valuables, but you'll also need to ensure that you have anything you need until your luggage is delivered to your cabin, which can take several hours.

 11. Look out for your line